cdapio/cdap/cdap-docs/admin-manual/source/5-installation/cloudera/cm-4-upgrading.rst

 Upgrading CDH 5.3 to 5.4
 ------------------------
 **Background:** CDH 5.3 ships with HBase 0.98 while CDH 5.4 ships with HBase 1.0.
-We support CDH 5.4 as of CDAP 3.1.0 - however, upgrading the underlying CDH version is only supported since CDAP 3.2.0.
+We support CDH 5.4 as of CDAP 3.1.0 |---| however, upgrading the underlying CDH version is only supported since CDAP 3.2.0.
 Therefore, before upgrading from CDH 5.3 to CDH 5.4, upgrade CDAP to version 3.2.0 or greater, following the normal upgrade procedure.
 Start CDAP at least once to make sure it works properly, before you upgrade to CDH 5.4.

-**It is important to perform these steps as described, otherwise the coprocessors may not get upgraded correctly and HBase regionservers may crash.** In the case where something goes wrong, see these troubleshooting instructions for :ref:`problems while upgrading CDH
+**It is important to perform these steps as described, otherwise the coprocessors may not get upgraded correctly and the HBase regionservers may crash.** In the case where something goes wrong, see these troubleshooting instructions for :ref:`problems while upgrading CDH
 <faqs-cloudera-troubleshooting-upgrade-cdh>`.